Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Liability coverage is one of the basic types of car insurance that’s required in nearly every state.
 Liability property damage coverage protects you from damage you cause in a car accident, otherwise known as costs you’re liable for.

 Property damage liability helps you pay to repair any damage that you cause to someone else’s property during a car accident.
 Property damage liability typically applies to the other driver’s car, but it may also include:

 - Repairs for damage to buildings, houses, fences, etc.

 - Legal fees from property damage claims

 Property damage liability doesn’t pay for your own car repair costs.
-For that, you’ll need collision coverage.
+For that, you’ll need collision car insurance coverage.

 How property damage liability coverage works

 While driving, you lose control of your car and crash into a parked vehicle.
 Fortunately, you didn’t hit anyone and you aren’t hurt.
 You do, however, need to pay the repair bill for the damaged vehicle, which comes in at just over $9,000.
 You have 100/300/50 in liability coverage, so the damage is easily covered by your $50,000 in property damage liability insurance.